NatanAmorim/my-configs/MacOs/my_macos_apps.md

 ## Text editor

-I'm using Kate because I miss windows simple and fast `notepad.exe`, Leafpad may be better for that but the website would not even load. also the MacOs `textEdit.app` is one of the worst text editor app I have ever used when it comes to UX, I also don't like Gedit.
+I miss `notepad.exe` Windows simple and fast default text editor, "Leafpad" may be better for that but the website would not even load. also the MacOs `textEdit.app` is one of the worst text editor app I have ever used when it comes to UX.

-- [Kate](https://kate-editor.org/get-it/) is a Feature-Packed Text Editor.
+- Right now my best choice was [Kate](https://kate-editor.org/get-it/) a Feature-Packed Text Editor, I wanted something way smaller and simple, but it's working fine for now.

 ## Others